commit-live-students/olympic_project_new/q04_find_top_10/README.md

     d)Finds the common elements between the three lists and stores it in a new list e)Returns the four above created lists

+**Note that the last row of the dataframe hsa totals, and therefore you will have to remove the last row before performing any operations**

 Parameters :